Puppy Buying Tips

 Please make sure you are NOT purchasing from a PUPPY MILL (PM) or BACK YARD BREEDER (BYB) who proclaims "we are only breeding pets."
 That is a sure indication this person doesn't know or care about the breed.
 And please don't buy from a pet store no matter how much you long to liberate that puppy out of the window display.
 Buying a PM or BYB animal to "save" it simply supports their business.
-They will keep up production as long you keep buying from them!
-In North America you can find a quality puppy by starting at the AMERICAN KENNEL CLUB (AKC) or CANADIAN KENNEL CLUB (CKC) or the UKC (United Kennel Club) for rare breeds.
-ONLY buy from a National Shiba Club of America NSCA Code of Ethics signer who breeds AKC or CKC registered Shibas!
+It is the same with rescues, if they "rescue" puppy mill dogs they too are inadvertently supporting the puppy mill.
+Mills will keep up production as long people keep buying from them, rescue or not!
+In North America you can find a quality puppy by starting at the AMERICAN KENNEL CLUB (AKC) or CANADIAN KENNEL CLUB (CKC).
+ONLY buy from a National Shiba Club of America NSCA Code of Ethics signee who breeds AKC or CKC registered Shibas.
 Use of any other registry is a sure sign of a PM or BYB.
-Furthermore any puppy you consider should have OFA & CHIC health certified parents with no faults as listed in the breed standard.
+Furthermore any puppy you consider should have OFA & CHIC health certified parents with no faults as listed in the AKC Shiba Inu breed standard.
 Ultimately YOU are responsible for finding and acquiring a healthy, quality puppy so please do your homework on the breed before you commit to buying one.
+Remember, you are strangers to each other and if they don't care enough to get to know you before they sell you a puppy they don't give a rip about you or the puppy after you get it home.
+TAKE YOUR TIME.
+Investigate.
+Google search and check references.
+The AKC says "up to 80 percent of websites advertising dogs for sale online are actually nothing more than puppy scams, according to a 2017 study by the Better Business Bureau (BBB)."
+Click here to read the full article.

 Please understand that we take bringing new lives into the world very seriously.
 One of the most important jobs of any dog breeder is match-making puppies into perfect PERMANENT homes.
 This takes getting to know the interested party and assessing their capabilities for raising a dog as complex as a Shiba.
 Instead of using an impersonal questionnaire we would rather take the time to get to know potential puppy owners through emails, phone conversations and visits to our home and sometimes to their homes as well.
+We have learned over the years to go by our gut feelings.
+If we feel you cannot handle this journey we will simply tell you our concerns.
+We say no to many perfectly nice people.
+Believe me we are saving you a lot of grief by being honest we do not intend to insult you.
+Much to the contrary.
+We want people to be happy with their pets.
+Most people will be happier with a more simple dog they can spoil and it won't go all Cujo on them.
 Secondly, we support each puppy in every way we know possible to be the best puppy she can be by providing written directions and instructions in what we call our Puppy Care Package.
 A thumb drive is LOADED with Shiba specific training and health care information as well as grooming and health care articles and classes.
 We have always included positive socialization, introduced a willingness to learn, crate & house trained all our puppies before they ever go home but now puppy buyers can learn to train like a pro at home with the Puppy Culture program.
 Never before has dog training been presented in such a user friendly and sensible manner.
 I couldn't have done it better myself!
-So we now require the Puppy Culture system as pre-school for a puppy class or formal obedience classes.
+So we now require the Puppy Culture system is purchased and during Covid will be considered as the pre-school puppy class.
+A formal obedience classes is still required before 1 year of age.
+We offer free Saturday classes at our location to our puppy buyers.
 Not only is this added value to your puppy purchase it is extremely important in creating an outstanding adult Shiba.
 Next we promote holistic health care through nutrition to all our puppy buyers.
 Eating scraps from the table was once the only way dogs ate and dogs were actually much more healthy then they are today.
-Dogs kept by common folks were always working partners.
+Of course the food was made from scratch back then too.
+Dogs kept by common folks were always working partners and lived outside, getting lots of fresh air and sunlight.
 Only the very wealthy could keep dogs as a luxury.
-It wasn't until the industrial revolution that scrapped food products (die. meat "meals" or meat by-products") and other waste products were created.
-Instead of wasting the scrap food someone got the great idea to make kibble for dogs and other animal feed.
+It wasn't until the industrial revolution that scrapped food products (ie. meat "meals" or meat by-products") and other waste products were created.
+Instead of wasting the scrap or unfit food by-products someone got the great idea to make kibble for dogs and other animals known as "feed."
 Now everything imaginable goes into the vat.
 Be it grocery store meats complete with Styrofoam and plastic wrap, road kill, euthanized animals, feathers, horns, hide, etc. The catch all name for it is 4-D Meat.
 Dead, Dying, Diseased or Disabled.
 To find out what's in pet food go to www.PetsumerReport.com and check our resources page for more information.
 There is a lot of controversy right now about packaged feeds and prepared human grade pet foods versus a raw home made diet.
 To put it in perspective feeding highly processed kibble for the ENTIRE LIFE OF A PET is akin to eating nothing but PROCESSED JUNK FOOD (think corn chips...yum) your entire life and expecting to be healthy.
 Now if that isn't ridiculous I don't know what is.
 Most people think feeding dogs a species specific raw food diet is hard and expensive but it doesn't have to be.
 If you eat a healthy diet your dog can eat what you do, only raw.
 There are many places to find raw dog food recipes on the Internet.
-Here is a great article that gives a price comparison of raw, premium organic kibble and commercial common kibbles.
-Please remember the benefits of feeding a raw diet are less vet visits because of vibrant health no yearly teeth cleaning and added longevity.
+Here is a great article that gives a price comparison of raw, premium organic kibble and common commercial kibbles.
+Please remember the benefits of feeding a raw diet are less vet visits because of vibrant health, no yearly teeth cleaning and added longevity.
 We also ask all our puppy buyers to adhere to Dr. Dodds' minimal vaccination protocol.
 Ends up over-vaccination (vaccinosis) is a major player in common diseases of companion animals and also ends up that Shibas are extremely sensitive to vaccines.
 Vaccines need to be spaced apart and only given to health pets in non-stressful situations.
 This means not at the same time as being sterilized, boarded, groomed etc. We encourage the use of homeopathy to curtail problems associated with vaccines & stresses like sterilization.
 Without committing to Puppy Culture, eating healthy & holistic health care and an appropriate vaccination protocol we cannot foresee any puppy being happy, well adjusted and healthy enough to meet Kawako Shiba's high standards.
-Only when our puppy buyers truly understanding the importance of our Puppy Care Program do we feel we have done everything within our power to assure that each of our puppies finds the best home possible and lives her life to the fullest after she leaves our care.
+Only when our puppy buyers truly understanding the importance of our Puppy Care Program do we feel we have done everything within our power to assure that each of our puppies finds the best home possible and lives her life to the fullest when she leaves our care.
+Still.....there are problems as people continually over estimate their abilities to raise this special breed.
 We are THRILLED to be able to offer you puppies in red, sesame AND black & tan.
 Unfortunately, sometimes you must be patient to get the color, gender and the personality you prefer.
 If the puppy available is a spitfire and you really need a laid back couch potato it is best to wait for a different puppy.
 Neither you nor the puppy would be happy and there is probably a young active couple or a person who has raised a Shiba before on the waiting list that could handle a more complex or active puppy.
 For this reason placing puppies should never be done on a first come, first served basis.
 We do our best to follow our list but a mismatched placement is the number one reason a dog ends up in rescue.
 Placing dogs correctly the first time makes everyone happy!

 Quality Shiba puppies are hard to come by because litters consist of only 1-4 puppies with 3 being average.
 Most hobby breeders only have one to three litters a year making only 2-8 puppies available in a year.
 This is why it can be so difficult to find a good quality puppy.
 Most breeders, ourselves included, keep the best female puppy in the litter for our breeding program.
 This means your chance for a superior male puppy is totally awesome!
 In general, both Marcel and Cheri feel that neutered males make the best pets.
 If you prefer females, you may have to wait longer for a puppy or we occasionally have a trained teenage female for sale.